 Edward J. Malone & James Francis Malone Scholarship

-The Malone family has graciously established this partial scholarship, which benefits students demonstrating a financial need while also possessing an excellent academic record.
+This scholarship benefits students with an excellent academic record who have also demonstrated a financial need.
 Candidates must also have a strong record of community involvement.

 The Brother Ronald Marcellin Memorial Scholarship